kevindelord/swift-style-guide/README.markdown

 * Always specify the type to compared a value: add `== type` within your if statements.

 In Swift the type, that a value can be verify against, is uncertain.
-An object is sometimes an optional or not, it might be able to be checked against nil or not, maybe a against a boolean, etc.
+An object is sometimes an optional or not, it might be able to be checked against nil or not, maybe a against a Boolean, etc.

 For this very specific reason, one should always specify what's after the comparison operator: `==`, `!=`, etc.

 **Preferred:**

 ```swift
 if (finished == true) {
     // do something